Back to California

 Plain English Breakdown

-The official source material does not provide details on the exact penalties or consequences if a transit operator fails to comply with the requirements of the registry.
+The official source material does not provide specific details on penalties or consequences for non-compliance by public transit operators.

 California Transit Stop Registry

-This law requires the Department of Transportation to create a statewide database of transit stop information and mandates that funded transit operators use this registry for their stops' names, locations, available amenities, unique identifiers, and datasets.
+This law requires the Department of Transportation to create a statewide database with information about all transit stops in California and mandates that public transit operators use this registry when providing stop details.

 What This Bill Does